 Queen’s Management School

-Martin is a Lecturer in Education.
-He is a qualified chartered accountant, with over twenty years teaching experience in higher education.
-His research interests include accountability and sustainability within not-for-profit organisations.
-Martin has a PhD from Queen’s University and an MBA (with Distinction) from the University of Warwick.
-He is an active member of Chartered Accountants Ireland and the Financial Reporting Faculty of ICAEW.
+Martin is a Senior Lecturer (Education) in Accounting.
+He is a qualified chartered accountant, specialising in accountability and ethics and has an MBA (with Distinction) from the University of Warwick.
+He is an active member of Chartered Accountants Ireland, Chartered Management Institute and the Financial Reporting Faculty of ICAEW.

 Contact Teaching Times